 Mile 12.9: The lower gorge ends and you go under a driving bridge.

-Mile 13.6: Take out a Three Forks.
+Mile 13.6: Take out a Three Forks or continue down the Middle Owyhee.
 Make sure you fill out a self issue permit for your trip here.